PauliusMacernis/ideas/README.old.md

 - [ ] A pathwalk as a timeline of whatewer, e.g. history.
 - [ ] FDGEE: Web software development for organizations promoting green-lifestyle.
 - [ ] Extract questions out of pdf and random;y ask these.
 May also be configured to extract random topics, random lines, etc, - good for learning.
+- [ ] Balance assets
+- [ ] Contraversial QA
+- [ ] DateTime info collection
+- [ ] Hive of the culture - opensource open community dedicated to get info on culture in the area X
+- [ ] The list based on occupieable items.
+E.g. you come, make a list, share it, first comes and reserves the item, then second comes and may reserve any other but th efirst one, etc. The faster is the user the more choises he/she has.
+- [ ] Responsible time: Float, Toggl, Jira, Slack, OS time tracker
+- [ ] World simulation: A-B-C game

 Do you know anyone who has successfully implemented any ideas on this list?
 Let me know, I will add the link to the result.